UBC-NLP/python2020/README.md

 **Deliverables: In-class code snippets**
 A total of 10 code snippets in the form of ".py" or ".ipynb" files for the code you write based on In-Class practice + Watching Video Tutorials for weeks 2-11 of class.

+**Grading:**
+Each code snippet (from each of the 10 weeks) will be worth 1.5 marks (total 15 marks).
+While students are required to submit the deliverables in time (as indicated above), the instructor will grade the deliverables together in two iterations (each 5 weeks' deliverables together.
+This is intended to simplify the process, while also sometimes allowing the instructor provide some flexibility in helping any students who may need additional help by allowing them to resubmit deliverables of specific weeks.

 **Assignment 1-3: Coding assignments**
 These three assignments are coding exercises meant to support learning of the covered content.
 Each of these will be extensions of problems covered in class.
 The following criteria are required for each of them: